 Challenging Society Sessions: Global Migration - critical issue or grand illusion?

-Images of people washed ashore from migrant boats evoke great pity.
-But when a new refugee centre is announced around the corner, this often meets resistance among local residents.
+Images of people washed ashore, who did not survive the crossing, evoke great pity at first sight.
+However, when a new refugee centre is going to be opened around the corner, this often meets resistance among local residents.
 On 14 November, keynote speaker Prof. Ronald Skeldon and a UvA scientist (to be announced) will be challenged to answer the question 'Global Migration: critical issue or grand illusion?'

 Moderator Tracy Metz will invite a yet-to-be-announced UvA scientist to critically reflect on Skeldon’s argument.
 Tracy will lead both speakers to a challenging discussion on the paradoxes within the theme of global migration.
 The audience will subsequently be asked to participate in the discussion, stimulated by propositions, video fragments, and other interludes, prepared by students.

 Which questions do you have?

 Share critical questions with us that you would like to see answered during this evening.
 A team of students will collect these questions to draw up a number of propositions for the speakers and the audience.
 You can send your question directly when registering for this evening.

 This unique evening is being organised as part of the Challenging Society series, in connection with the University of Amsterdam's 385th anniversary.
 Come to the Aula on 14 November, from 19:30, for the latest insights into this topical subject.
 Sign up here:

 Singel 411 | 1012 XM AmsterdamGa naar detailpagina